w3c/wcag-act/act-rules-format.md

 - (a.)
 When one or more of the outcomes for a test target is `failed`, the accessibility requirement is <dfn>not satisfied</dfn> or <dfn>further testing is needed</dfn> for the test subject, or
 - (b.)
 When all of the outcomes are `passed` or `inapplicable`, the accessibility requirement could be <dfn>satisfied</dfn> or <dfn>further testing is needed</dfn> or <dfn>not satisfied</dfn>.

-When all of these are true, the accessibility requirement is mapped as a conformance requirement.

 **Temporary**: these are the situations discussed that necessitated a secondary requirements category:
 - requirement is sticter than the rule (contrast AAA): the accessibility requirement is (a.)<dfn>not satisfied</dfn> when one or more outcomes for a test target is `failed`, and is (b.) <dfn>not satisfied</dfn>when all outcomes for the rule are `passed`.